cloudsoft/brooklyn-terraform/README.md

 The Terraform environment variables should be named according to the specifications in the [official Terraform documentation](https://www.terraform.io/docs/language/values/variables.html#environment-variables).

 For example, the following blueprint describes a Terraform deployment with the configuration provided as a single file hosted on an Artifactory server.
 The AWS credentials values are provided by a Vault installation using Terraform environment variables.
+You can declare your own terraform variables like shown below:

 ```yaml
 location: localhost